-Mr. FUNG Chi Kin, aged 72, has been an independent non-executive director of the Company since September 2003.
+Mr. FUNG Chi Kin, aged 74, has been an independent non-executive director of the Company since September 2003.
 He is also the Chairman of the Remuneration Committee and Nomination Committee as well as a member of the Audit Committee of the Board.
 Mr. Fung is the Honorary Permanent President of The Chinese Gold & Silver Exchange Society, and the director of Fung Chi Kin Consulting Limited.
 He was conferred on an Honorary Senior Fellowship by Asian College of Knowledge Management.
 Mr. Fung has over 40 years of experience in banking and finance.
 Prior to his retirement, he was the director and the Deputy General Manager of Po Sang Bank Limited (merged into Bank of China (Hong Kong) Limited in 2001), the Managing Director of BOCI Securities Limited and the Chief Administration Officer of BOC International Holdings Limited.
 From October 1998 to June 2000, Mr. Fung served as a Council Member of the First Legislative Council of the HKSAR.
 He also held offices in various public organisations and was the Vice Chairman of The Stock Exchange of Hong Kong Limited, the director of Hong Kong Futures Exchange Limited, the director of Hong Kong Securities Clearing Company Limited and Hong Kong Affairs Advisor.
-Mr. Fung is currently an executive director of LOCO Hong Kong Holdings Limited (stock code: 8162) and China Trustful Group Limited (stock code: 8265), which he also served as an executive director from September 2014 to May 2017, both listed on GEM Board of The Stock Exchange of Hong Kong Limited.
-He is also an independent nonexecutive director of Geotech Holdings Limited (stock code: 1707) from September 2017 to July 2020, which is listed on the Main Board of The Stock Exchange of Hong Kong Limited.
-Mr. Fung was appointed as a non-executive director of Sang Hing Holdings (International) Limited (Stock Code: 1472), the shares of which are listed on the Main Board of the Stock Exchange, since July 2018 and Poly Property Group Co., Limited (Stock Code: 119), the shares of which are listed on the Main Board of the Stock Exchange, since May 2021.
+Mr. Fung is currently an executive director of LOCO Hong Kong Holdings Limited (stock code: 8162), listed on GEM Board of The Stock Exchange of Hong Kong Limited.
+Mr. Fung also served as an executive director and compliance officer of China Trustful Group Limited (formerly known as Powerwell Pacific Holdings Limited) (Stock Code: 8265) from March 2019 to October 2019 and from September 2014 to May 2017, the shares of which are listed on GEM Board of The Stock Exchange of Hong Kong Limited.
+He is also an independent non-executive director of Geotech Holdings Limited (stock code: 1707) from September 2017 to August 2020 and a non-executive director of Sang Hing Holdings (International) Limited (Stock Code: 1472) from July 2018 to September 2023, the shares of which are listed on the Main Board of The Stock Exchange of Hong Kong Limited.
+Mr. Fung was appointed as a non-executive director of Poly Property Group Co., Limited (Stock Code: 119), the shares of which are listed on the Main Board of the Stock Exchange, since May 2021.
 Mr. Fung was an independent non-executive director of China Overseas Nuoxin International Holdings Limited (Formerly known as Kenford Group Holdings Limited) (stock code: 464), which is listed on the Main Board of The Stock Exchange of Hong Kong Limited, from August 2017 to April 2019.